Skip to Content

 Allowing Exploration and Play

-• Supervise exploration to safeguard your bird’s safety and provide guidance when needed
+• Supervise play for safety and guidance

 Moving Slowly and Calmly